-Actuarial cost method Entry age normal cost method Amortization method 25-year level percent of payroll for UAL as of January 1, 2020, 20-year level percent of payroll for changes to the UAL thereafter, using 2.50% annual increases.
-Remaining amortization period 68 years as of January 1, 2022
+Amortization method 25-year level percent of payroll for UAL as of January 1, 2020, 20-year level percent of payroll for changes to the UAL thereafter, using 2.50% annual fair value.

-Asset valuation method

-Fair value of assets less unrecognized returns in each of the last five years.
+Asset valuation method Fair value of assets less unrecognized returns in each of the last five years.

-Unrecognized return is equal to the difference between the actual market return and the expected return on the actuarial value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the fair value.
+Unrecognized return is equal to the difference between the actual market return and the expected return on the actuarial value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the

-Investment rate of return 6.50% per annum, including inflation, net of pension plan investment expense
+Investment rate of return 6.50% per annum, including inflation, net of pension plan investment